Delita Martin: Career

 women who have often been marginalized.
 She frequently uses symbolism such as moons to represent women and birds to represent the human spirit.
 Many of her works contain West African masks which highlight the connection between the mortal and spiritual world.
 Martin's influences include Elizabeth Catlett, whose work she was introduced to as an undergraduate student.
-Delita was also inspired by the African aesthetics she has learned exists throughout Black culture.
+Delita is also inspired by the African aesthetics she has learned exists throughout Black culture.

-Martin founded her own studio, Black Box Press, in 2008.
+Martin had her first show at the Community Artists' Collective and was an education coordinator for the nonprofit.
+She later founded her own studio, Black Box Press, in 2008.
 She was a lecturer at the University of Arkansas at Little Rock in the Fine Arts department from 2008 to 2012.
 Her work has been shown in the Havana Biennial and in Art Basel Miami.
 She is a founding member of Black Women of Print, a printmaking collective for Black women which was founded in 2018.
 She is also a member of the ROUX artist collective alongside Ann Johnson, Rabéa Ballin, and Lovie Olivia.
 Delita has been featured as a black woman artist to have on your radar by Marie Claire.
 She was a juror for “The Contemporary Print: 5×5,” at PrintAustin.

 Permanent collections of Delita Martin's works are held by National Museum of Women in the Arts, Salamander Resort, Minneapolis Institute of Art, Bradbury Art Museum, C.N.
-Gorman Museum, Crystal Bridges Museum of American Art, David C. Driskill Center, Petrucci Family Foundation Collection of African American-Art, Studio Museum in Harlem, Thrivent Financial, William J. Clinton Presidential Library and Museum, US Embassy (Mauritania) and the Georgetown University Art Collection and more.
+Gorman Museum, Crystal Bridges Museum of American Art, David C. Driskell Center, Petrucci Family Foundation Collection of African American-Art, Studio Museum in Harlem, Thrivent Financial, William J. Clinton Presidential Library and Museum, US Embassy (Mauritania), Muscarelle Museum of Art, and the Georgetown University Art Collection and more.